p0nce/d-idioms/idioms/Struct inheritance with alias this.md

 What if we want to decorate an struct with additional features without delegating every method to a member by hand?
 We can't use virtual dispatch since the parent aggregate is a `struct`.

-Fortunately The `alias this` feature comes to the rescue!
+Fortunately the `alias this` feature comes to the rescue!

 For example, let's write a wrapper around the Phobos `File` struct to write HTML page.

+    import std.stdio;
     import std.file;
     class HTMLPage
     {